Int. No. 805-A

-A Local Law in relation to a cool pavements pilot program for parks and playgrounds under the jurisdiction of the department of parks and recreation
+A Local Law in relation to a cool pavement pilot project in parks

 Be it enacted by the Council as follows: